raspberrypilearning/pixel-art-unplugged/en/step_1.md

 title: What you will learn
 ---

-+ Two or three learning objectives
++ How computers create and store images
-+ ...should go here
++ How to use x,y coordinates

 --- /collapse ---